b0dj0x/b0d0rk/README.md

-# b0d0rk
-Got it — thanks for clarifying.
-I’ll keep this **clean, professional, and GitHub-ready**.
-Below is a **strong description + install & run instructions** you can directly use for your **new tool: `b0d0rk`**.

----

- 🔎 b0d0rk — Google Dorking Automation for Bug Bounty Recon
+## 🔎 b0d0rk — Google Dorking Automation for Bug Bounty Recon

-b0d0rk is a lightweight reconnaissance tool designed to help **bug bounty hunters and security researchers** automate Google dork queries during the passive information-gathering phase
+**b0d0rk** is a lightweight reconnaissance tool designed to help **bug bounty hunters and security researchers** automate Google dork queries during the **passive information-gathering phase**.
-It focuses on identifying publicly indexed, potentially sensitive endpoints such as exposed files, admin panels, backup files, configuration leaks, and security policy pages — strictly using search engine results.
+It focuses on identifying **publicly indexed, potentially sensitive endpoints** such as exposed files, admin panels, backup files, configuration leaks, and security policy pages — strictly using search engine results.

 The tool is fast, scriptable, and Bash-friendly, making it ideal for early-stage recon workflows.

 ---

- ✨ Features
+### ✨ Features

 * Automated execution of Google dorks
 * Target-based searching (`site:target.com`)